-5. Casual Vacancies
+5.7 Casual Vacancies

-In the event of a casual vacancy occurring on the Board, the Board may in relation toa Director vacancy, appoint an Ordinary Member
+In the event of a casual vacancy occurring on the Board, the Board may in relation to:

+an Elected Director vacancy, appoint an Ordinary Member; and

+an Appointed Director vacancy, appoint a person meeting the eligibility criteria for an Appointed Director specified in clause 5.4 except that the appointment of a WA Appointed Director under this clause is subject to the appointment procedure set out in clause 5.4(c).

-Any Director appointed or elected pursuant to clause 5.5(a) shall hold office until the next annual general meeting, at which point an election shall be held, for a fresh term of 3 years, regardless of the term that the vacating Director would have had from that time (if any)
+Any Director appointed or elected pursuant to clause 5.7(a) shall hold office until:

+where that Director fills a casual vacancy created by an Elected Director, the next annual general meeting, at which point an election shall be held, for a fresh term of 3 years, regardless of the term that the vacating Elected Director would have had from that time (if any); and

+where that Director fills a casual vacancy created by an Appointed Director, the expiration of the term of the vacating Appointed Director they have been appointed to replace.

-Any time served by a Director up until the next annual general meeting under clause 5.(b) shall not count towards the Maximum Consecutive Term of a Director under clause 5.(c)
+Any time served on the Board:

+by a Director filling a casual vacancy created by an Elected Director up until the next annual general meeting under clause 5.7(b)(i) shall not count towards the Maximum Consecutive Term of a Director under clause 5.5(c)(i); and

+by a Director filling a casual vacancy created by an Appointed Director for the expiration of the term of the vacating Appointed Director, shall count towards the Maximum Consecutive Term of a Director under clause 5.5(c)(ii).

-5. Powers of the Board
+5.8 Powers of the Board